behrman/cis/solutions_dagitty.md

 ```

 The code below used dagitty version 0.3-2.
 If the CRAN version is less
-than this version, the current development version can be installed
+than this version, you can install the current development version with:
-with:

 ``` r
 remotes::install_github("jtextor/dagitty/r")